gigamonkey/git-utils/README.md

 # git-utils

-Some scripts for dealing with git.
+Scripts for dealing with git.

+- `reconstruct.sh` converts the `master` branch of existing repo to the value of init.defaultBranch